vgurianov/uml-sp/docs/case_studies/nets/small-world.md

 <p><img src="Fig5.png" alt="" /></p>
 Figure 5.
 Results of measurement to simulation model<br/>
 <br/>
-Item = 9 tear of left with 8 and new link/Item = 6 with 9.
+Item 9 has tear of left with 8 and new link/Item 6 with 9.

 ## The simulation model in C++ code:
 [ClassesSwProject.h](https://github.com/vgurianov/uml-sp/blob/master/examples/nets/ClassesSwProject.h),